 Entertainment Frances Bean Cobain calls out Lana Del Rey for comments on celebrity deaths Lana Del Rey performs on May 22, 2014 in Cap d'Antibes, France.
 Photo Credit: Getty Images for amfAR/Tim P. Whitby By AMNY.COM June 23, 2014 12:38 PM Print Share fbShare Tweet Email Frances Bean Cobain has called out singer Lana Del Rey for romanticizing the death of young musicians.
 The daughter of Kurt Cobain sent a series of messages to Del Rey on Twitter after the singer said in an interview with the Guardian that she found such early deaths of musicians like her father and Amy Winehouse glamorous.
 Frances Bean Cobain posted a message on Twitter on Sunday to Del Rey saying, “The death of young musicians isn’t something to romanticize.”
 She then went on to tweet, “I'll never know my father because he died young & it becomes a desirable feat because ppl like u think it's "'cool'" She followed that up by saying that Del Rey should “Embrace life, because u only get one life.”
 Del Rey also told the Guardian that she wished she was dead.
 "I do!
 I don't want to have to keep doing this.
 But I am,” she told the interviewer.
 When Del Rey fans criticized her for her comments, Cobain responded that she was trying to give advice from personal experience.
 “I'm not attacking anyone,” Cobain wrote on Twitter.
 “I have no animosity towards Lana, I was just trying to put things in perspective from personal experience.”
-By AMNY.COM Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By AMNY.COM Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.